Marvel1738/PortfolioHeatmap/README.md

 - Spring Boot with a clean separation of concerns (controllers, services, repositories).
 - Flexible stock data provider setup using a factory pattern (`StockDataServiceFactory`) to switch between FMP and Alpha Vantage.

+### 🔐 User Authentication:
+- Spring Security with JWT for user registration, login, and role-based access control.
+- Secure endpoints to ensure users can only access their own portfolios.

 ---

 ## 🎯 Planned Features
-### 🔐 User Authentication:
-- Implement Spring Security with JWT for user registration, login, and role-based access control.
-- Secure endpoints to ensure users can only access their own portfolios.

 ### 🔥 Portfolio Heatmap Visualization:
 - Build an interactive heatmap (similar to Finviz’s S&P 500 heatmap) using React.